LouisBoucquet/louisboucquet.github.io/translate-from-backend/README.md

 ## Types

-Let's start by defining types so we can see what we're working with.
+Let's start by defining some types so we can see what we're working with.

 Incomming data: